heimrichhannot/contao-syndication-type-bundle/README.md

 1. Select syndications
 1. output the template variable in your template (with raw filter)

+### Print content

+To print your content, you have two options: print the whole page (a simple window.print() link) or use a custom template to print.
+Print template are written in twig and the file name must start with `syndication_type_print_`, for example `syndication_type_print_default.html.twig`.
+You can extend [our default](src/Resources/views/syndication/syndication_type_print_default.html.twig) template or create a complete custom template.

+While creating you print template, you may want to see a preview without the print popup.
+To get one, just append `synPrintDebug` parameter to the print url.

 ## Developers

 ### Add syndications to your bundle